 Skip to main content

-This guidance is for students who have been reported for behaviour that could constitute misconduct.
+This guidance is for students who have been reported for behaviour that could constitute misconduct

-A person who has been affected by the misconduct is known as the ‘Reporting Party’ and is often the person reporting the behaviour.
+A person who has been affected or impacted by the misconduct is known as the ‘Reporting Party’ and is often the person reporting the behaviour.
 Witnesses can also make reports to the University and are known as the ‘Referring Party’.

 We are aware that it can be difficult and stressful to be accused of misconduct.
 The University will not make any assumptions, and you will not be considered ‘at fault’ until any allegations have been fully investigated, and you have been given the opportunity to respond.
+Details on the support available to you is available under Advice and Support here.

 Precautionary Measures